frenck/spook/documentation/integrations/recorder.md

 :::

 :::{warning}
 Messing with the recorder directly is not recommended.
 It is very easy to break things end up with very skewed data.
-Use this service with caution.
+Use this action with caution.
 :::

 ## Repairs